 The Grape output demo image with the alignment aids is shown in Figure 4.
 The black line cannot be seen in this figure; it is only seen in the real picture.

-The margins must be cut out from the picture after its fabrication.
+The margins are intended to be cut out from the picture after its fabrication.

 Figure 4: The output image of the demo job and sequence with the alignment aids